SamHannat/EyeDropperExplainer/EyeDopperExplainer.md

 #### Methods
 - EyeDropper(): Constructor for the eyedropper object
 - enable():  Replaces the cursor with predefined magnifying preview.
 When the mouse is clicked, the value attribute of the eyedropper object is updated with the color of the pixel where the user clicked.
+Calling enable on an eyedropper when one is already enabled throws an error.

 - disable(): Exits the magnifying preview and the cursor returns to its regular functionality.